 ||Adherence to study drugs was low; TFV was detected in 30% of the oral TDF arm, 29% in the oral TDF/FTC arm, and 25% in the TDF gel arm.

-Pregnancy and breastfeeding are not contraindications to PrEP.36-40 Currently, there is no reported increase in congenital anomalies among children born to women exposed to tenofovir (2.3%) or to emtricitabine (2.4%) during the first trimester.41 Data from studies of infants born to HIV infected mothers and exposed to tenofovir through breast milk suggest limited drug exposure.42-44 Condom use should be encouraged in pregnancy because several studies have reported increased incidence of HIV acquisition during pregnancy, which may also lead to increased perinatal transmission.
+Pregnancy and breastfeeding are not contraindications to PrEP.36-40 There is no evidence of an increase in congenital anomalies among children born to women exposed to TDF or to emtricitabine during the first trimester.41 Data from studies of infants born to mothers living with HIV and exposed to TDF through breast milk suggest limited drug exposure.42-44 Condom use should be encouraged in pregnancy because several studies have reported increased incidence of HIV acquisition during pregnancy, which may also lead to increased perinatal transmission.

-The utility of daily oral PrEP when the HIV-infected partner is receiving cART has not been studied.
-If clinicians elect to use PrEP for HIV-uninfected women or men in serodiscordant couples, the couples should be educated about the potential risks and benefits and all available alternatives for safer conception.
-The Centers for Disease Control and Prevention (CDC) recommends that an HIV-uninfected partner planning pregnancy with an HIV-infected partner start daily oral tenofovir plus emtricitabine beginning 1 month before conception is attempted and continued for 1 month after conception is attempted.45 Recommended laboratory testing should include HIV diagnostic testing at baseline then every 3 months, renal function testing at baseline and then every 6 months, and pregnancy testing at baseline and every 3 months.
-Testing for hepatitis B virus (HBV) infection, should be performed when initiating PrEP.
-HBV -uninfected individuals should be vaccinated if they have not received HBV vaccination or they lack immunity to HBV.
+If clinicians elect to use PrEP in couples with differing HIV status, the couples should be educated about the potential risks and benefits and all available alternatives for safer conception.
+The Centers for Disease Control and Prevention (CDC) has issued guidelines for the use of PrEP in sexually active heterosexual adults.46 The CDC recommends that an individual who does not have HIV and is planning pregnancy with a partner living with HIV start daily oral TDF plus emtricitabine beginning 1 month before conception is attempted and continued for 1 month after conception is attempted.46 Recommended laboratory testing should include HIV diagnostic testing at baseline then every 3 months, renal function testing at baseline and then every 6 months, and pregnancy testing at baseline and every 3 months.
+Testing for hepatitis B virus (HBV) infection should be performed when initiating PrEP.
+Individuals without HBV infection should be vaccinated if they have not received HBV vaccination or they lack immunity to HBV.
 Individuals receiving PrEP should be educated about symptoms associated with acute HIV infection and advised to contact their providers immediately for further evaluation, should symptoms occur.
-HIV-uninfected partners should undergo frequent HIV testing to detect HIV infection quickly.
+Partners who are HIV negative should undergo frequent HIV testing to detect HIV infection quickly.
 If HIV infection is documented, the PrEP ARV agents should be discontinued to minimize selection of drug-resistant virus, measures should be instituted to prevent perinatal transmission if pregnancy has occurred and attempts at conception stopped if pregnancy has not occurred, and the patient should be referred to an HIV specialist immediately.
-Individuals with chronic HBV should be monitored for possible hepatitis flares when PrEP is stopped.46 Clinicians are strongly encouraged to register HIV-uninfected women who become pregnant while receiving PrEP with the Antiretroviral Pregnancy Registry.
+Individuals with chronic HBV should be monitored for possible hepatitis flares when PrEP is stopped.47 Clinicians are strongly encouraged to register women who become pregnant while receiving PrEP with the Antiretroviral Pregnancy Registry.

 The National Perinatal HIV Hotline (1-888-448-8765) is a resource for a list of institutions offering reproductive services for HIV concordant/serodiscordant couples.